OkekeKachi/Sexual-and-Gender-Based-Violence-Reporting-Tool/README.md

 User authentication and role-based access control

 ## How to Run
-navigate to the client directory and run "npm run dev" for the frontend
+1. navigate to the client directory
+2. Install all dependecies by running "npm i"
+3. Run "npm run dev" to run the project

 ## Technology Stack